tejada1970/trabajo-js-curso-masterd/README.md

 Open your web browser and navigate to (localhost/put here the folder name of the extracted project), this will load the project in your browser and you can interact with it locally.
 Once the project has been displayed, the icons at the top right for navigation between sections of the home page may not initially be displayed.
 To do this, once the project is displayed, update and refresh the browser first and the icons will appear in their place.
 This is a small problem that I have to solve when I can.

 ## Statement of Work
-For "FINAL WORK: JAVASCRIPT", the following statement provides detailed guidance on how to carry out this work:
+The following statement provides detailed guidance on how to carry out this work:

 # FINAL WORK: JAVASCRIPT